 - 3Dispute claims – did a claim come up when your agent was running a driving history report.
 Have the agent remove the claim, but you’ll need to provide a letter or experience from your current insurance company to show it wasn’t your fault or you were not even involved in an accident.

-- 4Advance quote discount – many carriers will give a discount for setting the future effective or start date of an insurance policy 7 of more days in advance.
-The reason is simple, if you’re a planner vs.
+- 4Advance quote discount – many carriers will give a discount for setting the future effective or start date of an insurance policy 7 or more days in advance.
+The reason is simple: if you’re a planner vs.

-alast-minute type of person you’re probably paying more attention to details, life safe driving and watching speed limits.
-Also, chances are you have a current insurance policy which mean you don’t need coverage immediately.
+alast-minute type of person, you’re probably paying more attention to details, like safe driving, and watching speed limits.
+Also, chances are you have a current insurance policy, which means you don’t need coverage immediately.

-- 5Get a life – some companies may offer a reduced rate if you purchase life insurance in addition to the auto insurance.
-Plus, as a family you probably need life insurance anyway.
+- 5Get a life – some companies may offer a reduced rate if you purchase life insurance in addition to auto insurance.
+Plus, as a family, you probably need life insurance, anyway.

 - 6Buy a Pup (personal umbrella liability) policy.
 Add an umbrella liability policy and receive an additional discount on the auto policy.